Community Support Programs: Information for Providers

-This page is for providers involved in Community Support Programs (CSPs).
+The information on this page is for professionals involved with a Community Support Programs (CSP) team.

 Laws and administrative codes

-CSPs adhere to these Wisconsin rules and regulations:
+CSP teams must follow these rules and regulations:

 - Wisconsin Admin.
 Code ch.
 DHS 63—Community Support Programs for Chronically Mentally Ill Persons